-- American Heart Association Basic Life Support for HealthCare Providers Certification (CPR and AED).
+- American Heart Association Basic Life Support for HealthCare Providers Certification Professional Level (CPR and AED).
 This must be completed upon admission into the program and renewed every two years.
-CPR recertification classes are provided for students enrolled in the nursing major using Student Discipline Fees.
+CPR recertification classes are not provided for students enrolled in the nursing major.
 Students are mandated to attend on the scheduled date as arranged by the department.
 No alternative dates are allowed. - 2.
-A two-step Tuberculosis screening is required upon admission.
-Students must be re-screened yearly using the Student Discipline Fees.
+A two-step Mantoux screening is required upon admission.
+Students must be re-screened yearly.
 It is the responsibility of the student(s) who has a positive result to complete further tuberculosis testing and treatment as deemed necessary by a licensed health care provider, at the student's expense, before attending the clinical or laboratory experience.
-This documentation must be provided to the SCSU Department of Nursing Science. - Pre-clinical participation health screening must be completed upon admission.
-This documentation must be provided to the Department of Nursing Science prior to clinical. - 4.
+This documentation must be provided to the SCSU Student Health Services.
+If your employer provides this service, you must provide the documentation to Student Health Services. - 3.
+Pre-clinical participation health screening must be completed upon admission.
+This documentation must be provided to the Department of Nursing Science prior to clinical.
+Requirements not met on time may change admission, progression, or continuation in the program. - 4.
 Changes in a student's health status that limit the student's ability to safely complete clinical and laboratory requirements need to be evaluated by a licensed health care provider.
-This documentation must be submitted to the Department of Nursing Science. - 5 Minnesota Criminal background checks must be completed with successful approval upon admission and updated yearly throughout the program. - 6.
-Students must sign a chemical free contract upon admission and yearly throughout the program. - 7.
-Students must sign a confidentiality (HIPAA) contract upon admission and yearly throughout the program. - 8.
-Documentation of influenza immunization is required annually by October 31st each year. - 9.
+This documentation must be submitted to Student Health Services. - 5.
+Minnesota Criminal background checks must be completed with successful approval upon admission.
+The background check includes mandatory fingerprinting.- - 6.
+Students must sign a confidentiality (HIPAA) contract upon admission and yearly throughout the program. - 7.
+Documentation of influenza immunization is required annually by date defined by the CDC each year. - 8.
 Some facilities require each student to have health insurance, satisfactory to the facility, in effect while the student is participating in the clinical experience program at the facility.
 Students may be required to provide documentation of health insurance coverage to the facility before beginning the clinical experience.
 For help in obtaining free or low-cost health care coverage, call Legal Aid Health Care Outreach Program at 1.888.360.2889 or 320.253.0121 if you do not have insurance.
 You can also go to their office at 830 W. St. Germain St. #300, St. Cloud, MN 56301.